 Minerals from hard water can accumulate on your iron’s metal plate, and that can translate into stains on your freshly laundered and ironed clothes.
 To get your iron sparkling clean, turn it on its highest setting, then toss a pinch of table salt onto your ironing board and press the iron over it.
 This trick should remove any gunk.
-There’s actually an art to ironing your clothes.

 Keep windows frost-free